 AKD is a leading Benelux law firm with over 475 lawyers, tax advisers, civil law notaries and support staff in Belgium, the Netherlands and Luxembourg.
-For its clients, the firm is the gateway from, to and in the Benelux.
 Luxembourg has long been at the forefront of the trends and evolutions relating to the financial markets and structured finance environment.
 A well-established financial centre in Europe with worldwide recognition, it is known as one of the world's safest and most business-friendly environments.
 AKD's Luxembourg office boasts a highly experienced team of lawyers and tax specialists, offering top-level service and putting strong emphasis on customer care.
 The team works closely with many US and UK international firms that do not have a footprint in Luxembourg.
 Luxembourg's famously diverse population is reflected in AKD's multilingual and multinational staff.